konsoletyper/teavm-site/_docs/flavour/custom-components.md

 }
 ```

-And update package catalog file:
+And update the package catalog file:

 ```
 HelloComponent
 HelloAttributeComponent
 ```

-You should be able to use newly created component like this:
+You should be able to use the newly created component like this:

 ```html
 <?use hello:example.components?>